8 a.m. – 4:30 p.m. Monday – Friday

 Indianapolis, IN 46204-2739

-COVID-19 Funeral Expense Assistance Now Available
+COVID-19 Funeral Assistance Program Continues

 About Individual Disaster Assistance

 The Recovery Section administers Individual Assistance as provided under federal law during a Presidential Declared Disaster (PL93-288 as amended by PL100-700).
 The Other Needs Assistance (ONA) Program is part of the FEMA Individuals and Households Program (IHP).
-These programs provide disaster assistance in form of grants for home repair, rental assistance and personal property lost or damaged during the disaster for homeowners and renters.
+These programs provide disaster assistance in the form of grants for home repair, rental assistance and personal property lost or damaged during the disaster for homeowners and renters.

 Overview of the Individuals and Households Program (IHP)